 The time measuring device looks like it was inspired by one of those classic Jaeger-LeCoultre watches from their Master collection.
 I can’t quite place it, but it is the combination of Arabic numerals and the cleanness of the sand-blasted silver-toned opaline dial that makes this limited edition timepiece look so close to JLC’s famous models.

-However, the watch doesn’t make an impression of a homage: its design is original and clearly bears the core DNA of Oris dress watches that we have seen during the last five or six years.
+However, the watch doesn’t make an impression of a homage: its design is original and bears the core DNA of Oris dress watches that we have seen during the last five or six years.

-Since this is probably their first device to be equipped with an in-house movement (like many other independents, Oris commits itself to gradually substitute third-party mechanisms with their own calibers, at least when it comes to the top-of-the-range models) that sports a very impressive power reserve of whole 10 days, the main feature on the timekeeper’s dial is, of course, the “patented” circular power reserve indicator.
+Since this is probably their first device to be equipped with an in-house movement (like many other independents, Oris commits itself to gradually substitute third-party mechanisms with their own calibers, at least when it comes to the top-of-the-range models) that sports an impressive power reserve of whole 10 days, the main feature on the timekeeper’s dial is, of course, the “patented” circular power reserve indicator.

 Nicely balanced by a small seconds counter at 9 o’clock, the display features a generously proportioned scale with an easy to understand design that basically tells you how many days the watch will work if you won’t spend a moment or two to manually wind the gorgeous Oris 110 hand-wound caliber.

-Although the gadget’s pricing is still to be revealed, it is clear that the watch (which is, by the way of speaking, will be presented not only in a polished stainless steel body, but also in 18-carat rose gold case) will be quite expensive, so Oris industrial designers made a serious effort to make the pricey accessory look worthy of every penny that the company will ask you.
+Although the gadget’s pricing is still to be revealed, the watch (which is, by the way of speaking, will be presented not only in a polished stainless steel body but also in 18-karat rose gold case) will be quite expensive, so Oris industrial designers made a serious effort to make the pricey accessory look worthy of every penny that the company will ask you.